Fees and Finance

 To apply for financial support, you must be enrolled on to an eligible Leeds City College course.

 If the below information doesn’t answer your questions, you may be able to find out more information from our policies or useful resources.

 For more information on how to pay your tuition fees please click here.

-If you are 16-19 and live in a household with a gross annual income of £22,000 or below, you may be eligible for support with meals and travel.
-For students with a gross household income between £22,001 and £26,000, only travel help may be available.
+If you are 16-19 and live in a household with a gross annual income of £28,000 or below, you may be eligible for support with meals and travel.

 For people aged 16,17 and 18, it is your age on the 31 August that is used to decide if you meet the eligibility criteria.
 If you are over 18, it is your age on the start date of the course that is used.

 Fees for part-time and adult learning (19+) courses will vary, so please contact us for further information.
 Some of these courses are not funded by the government, which means that they are not eligible for waivers or concessions.

 Adult education course fees can be found alongside each course in the guide.
 Long course fees and fees over £100 may be paid by an instalment plan.
 Please contact us for more information.

 Fees for adult learning (19+) courses will vary dependant on the level of study and personal circumstances, so please contact us for further information.